-If a drug, supply, or supplement is not covered by Medicare Part B or D, we cover the following additional items in accord with our commercial drug formulary:
+If a drug, supply, or supplement is not covered by Medicare Part B or D, we cover the following additional items in accord with our non-Part D drug formulary:

-- Drugs for which a prescription is required by law.
-We also cover certain drugs that do not require a prescription by law if they are listed on our drug formulary applicable to non-Part D items and prescribed by a Plan Physician - Diaphragms, cervical caps, contraceptive rings, and contraceptive patches - Disposable needles and syringes needed for injecting covered drugs and supplements - Inhaler spacers needed to inhale covered drugs

-- Ketone test strips and sugar or acetone test tablets or tapes for diabetes urine testing - FDA-approved medications for tobacco cessation, including over-the-counter medications when prescribed by a Plan Physician
+- Drugs for which a prescription is required by law that are not covered by Medicare Part B or D. We also cover certain drugs that do not require a prescription by law if they are listed on our drug formulary applicable to non-Part D items - Diaphragms, cervical caps, contraceptive rings, and contraceptive patches - Disposable needles and syringes needed for injecting covered drugs, pen delivery devices, and visual aids required to ensure proper dosage (except eyewear), that are not covered by Medicare Part B or D - Inhaler spacers needed to inhale covered drugs - Ketone test strips and sugar or acetone test tablets or tapes for diabetes urine testing - FDA-approved medications for tobacco cessation, including over-the-counter medications when prescribed by a Plan Physician

-Your Cost Share for outpatient drugs, supplies, and supplements not covered by Medicare.
+Your Cost Share for other outpatient drugs, supplies, and supplements not covered by Medicare.
 Your Cost Share for these items is as follows:

-- Generic items (that are not described elsewhere in this EOC) at a Plan Pharmacy: a \$10 Copayment for up to a 30-day supply, a \$20 Copayment for a 31- to 60-day supply, or a \$30 Copayment for a 61- to 100-day supply - Generic items (that are not described elsewhere in this EOC) through our mail-order service: a \$10 Copayment for up to a 30-day supply or a \$20 Copayment for a 31- to 100-day supply - Brand-name items and specialty drugs (that are not described elsewhere in this EOC) at a Plan Pharmacy: a \$30 Copayment for up to a 30-day supply, a \$60 Copayment for a 31- to 60-day supply, or a \$90 Copayment for a 61- to 100-day supply - Brand-name items and specialty drugs (that are not described elsewhere in this EOC) through our mailorder service: a \$30 Copayment for up to a 30-day supply or a \$60 Copayment for a 31- to 100-day supply - Generic drugs prescribed for the treatment of sexual dysfunction disorders: 25 percent Coinsurance for up to a 100-day supply - Brand drugs prescribed for the treatment of sexual dysfunction disorders: 25 percent Coinsurance for up to a 100-day supply - Generic drugs prescribed for the treatment of infertility: a \$10 Copayment for up to a 30-day supply, a \$20 Copayment for a 31- to 60-day supply, or a \$30 Copayment for a 61- to 100-day supply - Brand drugs prescribed for the treatment of infertility: a \$30 Copayment for up to a 30-day supply, a \$60 Copayment for a 31- to 60-day supply, or a \$90 Copayment for a 61- to 100-day supply - Amino acid-modified products used to treat congenital errors of amino acid metabolism (such as phenylketonuria): no charge for up to a 30-day supply - Elemental dietary enteral formula when used as a primary therapy for regional enteritis: no charge for up to a 30-day supply
+- Generic items (that are not described elsewhere in this EOC) at a Plan Pharmacy: a \$5 Copayment for up to a 30-day supply, a \$10 Copayment for a 31- to 60-day supply, or a \$15 Copayment for a 61- to 100-day supply - Generic items (that are not described elsewhere in this EOC) through our mail-order service: a \$5 Copayment for up to a 30-day supply or a \$10 Copayment for a 31- to 100-day supply - Brand-name items, specialty drugs, and compounded products (that are not described elsewhere in this EOC) at a Plan Pharmacy: a \$25 Copayment for up to a 30-day supply, a \$50 Copayment for a 31- to 60-day supply, or a \$75 Copayment for a 61- to 100-day supply

-- Ketone test strips and sugar or acetone test tablets or tapes for diabetes urine testing: no charge for up to a 100-day supply - Tobacco cessation drugs: no charge.
+- Brand-name items, specialty drugs, and compounded products (that are not described elsewhere in this EOC) through our mail-order service: a \$25 Copayment for up to a 30-day supply or a \$50 Copayment for a 31- to 100-day supply - Drugs prescribed for the treatment of sexual dysfunction disorders: 25 percent Coinsurance for up to a 100-day supply - Amino acid-modified products used to treat congenital errors of amino acid metabolism (such as phenylketonuria) and elemental dietary enteral formula when used as a primary therapy for regional enteritis: no charge for up to a 30-day supply - Diabetes urine-testing supplies: no charge for up to a 100-day supply - Tobacco cessation drugs: no charge.
 For over-thecounter medications, we cover up to two 100-day supplies per calendar year

-Note: If Charges for the drug, supply, or supplement are less than the Copayment or Coinsurance, you will pay the lesser amount.
+Note: If Charges for the drug, supply, or supplement are less than the Copayment, you will pay the lesser amount.